sbw70/verification-constraints/labs/nuvl-edge/fleet/five-endpoint/tests/FLEET014_PERSISTENT_SINGLE_USE_ACTUATOR.md

 BE3103D0958AAB49EF325982C02A43CCD702544764526448B9CD77C8F684D954
 ```

-The anomaly is retained in the test record rather than omitted.
+The preparation anomaly is retained in the test record rather than omitted.

 ## Result